microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 #### Off the shelf configurations

-For each of the dataset used in our experiments, we have defined configs to run training easily off the shelf, with the same parameters as in our experiments.
+For each of the dataset used in the experiments, we have defined configs to run training easily off the shelf, with the same parameters as in the experiments.

 ##### CIFAR10H
 We provide configurations to run experiments on CIFAR10H with resp.
 15% and 30% noise rate.